chanjiayee0248/animuwu/PROMPTS.md

 ## Going Down Rabbit Holes...
 Sometimes when Claude/ChatGPT offer up curious suggestions, I end up probing further into the topic out of curiosity.
 Sometimes it leads to dead ends, sometimes it leads to cool discoveries.
 Some neat things I learned/picked up working on this project:
-- *Interfaces vs Types*: I used to strongly prefer types over interfaces in TS (they felt more "strict" to me), but after ChatGPT suggested a solution using interfaces, I ended up browsing reddit and StackOverflow threads.
+- ***Interfaces vs Types***: I used to strongly prefer types over interfaces in TS (they felt more "strict" to me), but after ChatGPT suggested a solution using interfaces, I ended up browsing reddit and StackOverflow threads.
 The conclusion I got was "it depends on the use case" (fair lol, that and intellisense supports interfaces better in some IDEs for union types).
+I settled on interface for large objects, considering the extend functionality might be useful (eg respose from `getAnimeFullById` vs `getAnimeById`).
 I eventually circled back around with Claude to my initial query: I intended to define a union of string literals for animeMediaFormats, then use that to type out (?) an object to map to label values in the UI, but Claude went "Hey, if you already know all the values beforehand, why not create a const object, THEN derive the types?"
 Cue `animeMediaFormats.ts`
+- ***Naming Conventions***: I tried coming up with a descriptive name for jikan api calls.
+Started out with `fetchAllAnimeByQueryAndPage`, but I wondered if it was too verbose.
+ChatGPT suggested that since it's the "main" way of fetching data, a general name would be fine, and suggested `fetchAnimeList`, but I felt that would indicate it returned an array rather than a paginated response.
+Eventually settled on `jikanFetchAnimeSearch` since it does indicate a purpose `fetch` and it's form the `jikan` API, in case I ever need to add other APIs in the future.